 Recommended Reading - José Unpingco: Python for Probability, Statistics, and Machine Learning, Springer, 2016

-(We shall look into having both these texts available online).
+(Both these texts are available online).

 - Course outline